A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Introduction

-\begin{enumerate} \item We give examples to confirm that a PSNE does not always exist in the egoistic election game of three or more parties even using the softmax function to calculate the winning probability of a candidate.
-Furthermore, there exist instances in which no PSNE exists even if it satisfies a stronger notion of egoism.
-Nevertheless, we propose two sufficient conditions for the egoistic election game to have a PSNE. \item We prove that to compute a PSNE of the egoistic election game is {\sf NP}-hard in the general form representation.
-Based on the two sufficient conditions, we identify two /parameters of the egoistic election game, and propose a fixed-parameter tractable algorithm to find a PSNE of the game if it exists.
-Namely, a PSNE of the egoistic election game can be found in time polynomial in the number of parties and number of candidates in each party if the two proposed parameters are as small as constants.
-Moreover, we show that there exists a na\"{i}ve algorithm that can compute a $(1+e)$-approximate PSNE in constant time when the winning probability of a party is determined by a softmax function. \item Perhaps surprisingly, we prove that the price of anarchy of the egoistic election game is upper bounded by the number of competing parties~$m$.
-This upper bound is arguably tight, as we show that it is tight for the game using the hardmax function to compute the winning probability of a candidate.
-This, to a certain degree, suggests that the social welfare deteriorates when there are more competing parties participating in the election campaign.
-Our work provides an explanation alternative to Duverger's law that why the two-party system is prevalent in democratic countries.
-As shown in~\cite{LLC2021} and this work as well, the price of anarchy of the egoistic election game is lower bounded by~2 for the two-party election game using either the hardmax function or the softmax function to compute the winning probability of a candidate, our results in this study imply that the price of anarchy bound for the egoistic two-party election game is tight. \item We also remark that coalition of party players with the strongly egoism guarantee, in which a composite-like candidate for a coalition is considered, makes the game collapse on the non-cooperative egoistic election game setting.
-This observation reveals that if the election game is cooperative and strongly egoistic, it will be efficient in the sense of decreasing price of anarchy.
-We also show that any party player gains no less payoff by joining a coalition. \end{enumerate}
+\begin{enumerate} \item We conduct experiments to simulate the voting outcomes in the competitions between two and three groups to exemplify how the aggregation of micro behaviors leads to the monotone property in the macro perspective. \item We give examples to confirm that a PSNE does not always exist in the egoistic election game of three or more groups even using the softmax function to calculate the winning probability of a candidate.
+Nevertheless, we propose two sufficient conditions for the egoistic election game to have a PSNE. \item We prove that to determine if a PSNE exists in the egoistic election game in the general-form representation is {\sf NP}-complete.
+Moreover, when the WP function is cross-monotone, based on the two sufficient conditions, we identify two parameters of the egoistic election game, and propose a fixed-parameter tractable algorithm to find a PSNE of the game if it exists.
+Namely, under cross-monotonicity, a PSNE of the egoistic election game can be found in time polynomial in the number of groups and number of candidates in each group if the two proposed parameters are as small as constants. \item Perhaps surprisingly, assuming the WP function is cross-monotone and order-preserving, we prove that the PoA of the egoistic election game is at most the number of competing groups, i.e., $m$.
+This bound is essentially tight: under the hardmax WP rule, we construct instances whose PoA attains~$m$.
+In particular, when $m=2$, our upper bound gives the PoA is at most~$2$.
+Combined with the known the lower bound $2$ for the two-party election game in~\cite{LLC2021} (using the hardmax or the softmax WP function), this yields tightness for the two-party case.
+Finally, we show that the order-preserving assumption is necessary in general by giving an egoistic instance with unbounded PoA under a cross-monotone but non-order-preserving WP function. \end{enumerate}